mitre/data-owner-tools/README.md

 generating CLKs:  21%|▏| 52.0/252 [00:00<00:00, 423clk/s, mean=1.17e+3, std=23.7generating CLKs: 100%|███| 252/252 [00:00<00:00, 532clk/s, mean=1.17e+3, std=34]
 CLK data written to output/name-sex-dob-addr.json
 ```
+### [Optional] Household Extract and Garble

+You may now run `households.py` with the same arguments as the `garble.py` script, with the only difference being specifying a specific schema file instead of a schema directory (use `-h` flag for more information).

+The households script will do the following:
+  1. Attempt to group individuals into households and store those records in a csv file in temp-date
+  2. Create a mapping file to be sent to the linkage agent, along with a zip file of household specific garbled information.

+This information must be provided to the linkage agent if you would like to get a household linkages table as well.

 ## Mapping LINK_IDs to PATIDs

 When anonlink matches across data owners / partners, it identifies records by their position in the file.
 It essentially uses the line number in the extracted PII file as the identifier for the record.
 When results are returned from the DCC, it will assign a LINK_ID to a line number in the PII CSV file.

-To map the LINK_IDs back to PATIDs, use the `linkidtopatid.py` script.
+To map the LINK_IDs back to PATIDs, use the `linkid_to_patid.py` script.
 The script takes two arguments:

 1. The path to the PII CSV file
-1. THe path to the LINK_ID CSV file provided by the DCC
+1. The path to the LINK_ID CSV file provided by the DCC
+1. [Optional] The path to the `temp-data/*_hid_mapping.csv` file created by the `testing-and-tuning/answer_key_map.py` script (this should only be used if running with household linkage and testing against an answer key / ground truth)
+1. [Optional] The path to the HOUSEHOLD_LINK_ID CSV file provided by the DCC if you provided household information

-The script will create a file called `linkidtopatid.csv` with the mapping of LINK_IDs to PATIDs.
+The script will create a file called `linkid_to_patid.csv` with the mapping of LINK_IDs to PATIDs in the `output/` folder.
+If you are testing and running household linkage this will also create a `linkid_to_hid.csv` file in the `output/` folder.

 ## Notice